andrewdmaclean/laravel-revisions/README.md

 ##### Step 2

 Inside the `revisions.php` config file, write the full namespace of your `User` model class for the `user_model` config key.

 By default, this value is the FQN of Laravel's `User` model class (`\App\User`).
 You can also leave this `NULL` if your application doesn't have the concept of users.

-This bit is used by the `Neurony\Revisions\Traits\HasRevisions` trait to know who created which revisions.
+This bit is used by the `Andrewdmaclean\Revisions\Traits\HasRevisions` trait to know who created which revisions.

 ### Usage

 ##### Fetch revisions

-You can fetch a model record's revisions by using the `revisions()` morph to many relation present on the `Neurony\Revisions\Traits\HasRevisions` trait.
+You can fetch a model record's revisions by using the `revisions()` morph to many relation present on the `Andrewdmaclean\Revisions\Traits\HasRevisions` trait.

 ```php
 $model = YourModel::find($id);